History of Seal Island False Bay

 With the increase in seal numbers came in increase in shark activity and specifically that of the Great White Shark.

-Although great white sharks have been recorded in the Simonstown area since the early days, it was only in the 1980’s that presence of large sharks around the island became common knowledge and stories of sharks jumping out of the water (and even into boats) started circulating.
+Although great white sharks have been recorded in the Simonstown area by the earliest settlers, it was only in the 1980’s that presence of large sharks around the island became common knowledge and stories of sharks jumping out of the water (and even into boats) started circulating.

 In the early ’90’s Chris Fallows and Rob Lawrence became the pioneers of shark viewing tourism at Seal Island.
 They were the first people to bring images of the now famous breaching white sharks, and the phenomenon of ‘Air Jaws’ to the world.

-For some 20 years the island enjoyed infamy as supporting some of the highest densities of white sharks in the world and the global sensation of being one of the few places in the world where great white sharks could regularly be seen predating on seals.
+For over 20 years the island enjoyed infamy as supporting some of the highest densities of white sharks in the world and the global sensation of being one of the few places where great white sharks could regularly be seen predating on seals.

 Every year as the latest pups ventured off the island for the first time, scores of photographers and filmmakers would descend on Simonstown in the hope of witnessing an apex predator predation event.